responsive-sk/hdm-boot/docs/architecture/clean-architecture.md

 ## Overview

-This document describes the Clean Architecture implementation in the MVA Bootstrap project.
+This document describes the Clean Architecture implementation in the HDM Boot project.
 The architecture follows Uncle Bob's Clean Architecture principles with clear layer separation and dependency inversion.

 ## Architecture Layers